breiting/notipdf/README.md

 ## 🎯 Philosophy

-notipdf is intentionally small.
+`notipdf` is intentionally small.

 If something feels complicated, it’s probably wrong.

 ## 🙌 Final Note

-This tool was built for real musicians — for situations where you don’t want to fight software, but just play.
+Feel free to fork the repository and change it to your needs.